Cambridge District Scout Archive

 Cambridge Military Influences

 Considering ‘Military Influences’ during these years, Cambridge District hosted a Scouts Defence Corps, a scout initiative to prepare scouts for military service, which was increasingly likely for most young men.
 For over 16’s only, it was voluntary within scouting and in Cambridge District only 28 joined of whom 12 completed the training.
+It is of note that John Murrish was one of the two local Scouters who initiated this in Cambridge.

 See also Scouts Defence Corps under Local History WW1/WW2